 Can we limit global warming rises to 1.5 degrees by 2030?

 In October 2018, the UN’s Intergovernmental Panel on Climate Change (IPCC) called for urgent action to avoid catastrophic environmental breakdown with the world on course this century for a disastrous 3°C warming above pre-industrial temperatures.
 Unprecedented changes are needed in the next 12 years by 2030 to keep to 1.5°C, else risk the planet’s liveability, which is feasible but at the ambitious end of the Paris Agreement, and politically unlikely (IPCC, 2018).

-Human-impact global warming is already thought to be 1°C warmer than preindustrial levels, and climate change is already clearly happening.
+Human-impact global warming is already thought to be 1°C warmer than preindustrial levels, and climate change clerly already happening.
 Whilst the difference from 1.5°C to 2°C may not sound like much, it makes an huge difference: 10cm in sea levels for starters, meaning impacts for 10 million people, species and habitats exposed to risks of flooding from rising seas.
 In temperatures, at 1.5°C 14% of the population will be exposed to heatwaves every 5 years versus 37% at 2°C, with its associated issues such as ocean acidity; at 1.5°C, 50% less population will be exposed to water stress than at 2°C, with the food scarcity and climate-poverty that brings, with vital pollinating insects twice as likely to lose half their habitat.

 Thus Goal 13 of the UN 17 Global Goals of the 2030 Agenda for Sustainable Development is: